rcpch/rcpch-census-platform/documentation/docs/legal/intellectual-property.md

 ### Software

-The RCPCH Audit Engine software is licensed under the GNU Affero General Public License v3.0
+The RCPCH Census Platform software is licensed under the GNU Affero General Public License v3.0

 ### Documentation and textual outputs